Pillo24/Python_assessment/README.md

   -	NameLastnameRole, Ie: JhonSmithSeAdv
 -	Commit as much as you want, remember to show good practices.
 -	Once you got the final commit, push it with title “Final Commit” and request a PR

+## Required packages
+This package uses the requests package to do calls to the server To install all the packages, execute pip install -r requirements.txt in the root folder of this project, after activating the virtual environment if the software is ran inside one.